Structural design of a pier cap from DXF (EN)

 Use the copy button for the last time.
 Change the edge to 8.

 Switch in the navigator to Check, this is how your final reinforcement should look like:

 5 Calculation and Check

-Start the analysis by clicking Check in the ribbon.
+Start the analysis by clicking Calculation in the ribbon.
 The analysis model is automatically generated, the calculations are performed and you can see the summary of checks displayed together with the values of check results.

 For detailed results of reinforcement, you need to click on the row Reinforcement.
-This will change the ribbon icons and also will unroll the table for results.
+This will change the ribbon icons and unroll the table for results.
 You can display the results for strains and stresses in each bar and their utilization.

 All results can be displayed in the same way.
 Let´s show the difference in the ribbon for SLS checks of crack-width and deflection.
 Besides the icons to switch between the results, there are settings in the ribbon to set the limit value of cracks or to display the results of deflections from short/long-term models.